-We are looking for individuals who are passionate about college student mental health to meet once a month with the CAPS Director (Dr. Todd Sevig) and CAPS Associate Director of Community Engagement and Outreach (Dr. Christine Asidao) in a group format over Zoom to provide a combination of thoughtful feedback on CAPS approaches to mental health on the U-M campus and occasional activities in which we do something for the U-M campus.
+We are looking for individuals who are passionate about college student mental health to meet once a month with the CAPS Director (Dr. Todd Sevig) and CAPS Associate Director of Community Engagement and Outreach (Dr. Christine Asidao) to provide a combination of thoughtful feedback on CAPS approaches to mental health on the U-M campus and occasional activities in which we do something for the U-M campus.

 The CAPS Student Advisory Board (CAPS SAB) is a community of undergraduate and graduate students interested in advising Counseling and Psychological Services on the variety of ways in which we engage with the greater UM community on matters of college student mental health as well as actively participating in topic-focused projects.
 The CAPS SAB was established in 2008 and advises CAPS on matters of mental health outreach to all students, provides valuable input on various agency decisions and is involved in staff searches.
 CAPS SAB members have the opportunity to work closely with the Director and Associate Director of Counseling and Psychological Services.
 We truly value CAPS SAB input and work hard towards implementing suggestions.

 - Providing student perspective and recommendations for the CAPS Initial Access Model

 - Providing recommendations for faculty on how to best support college student mental health during the COVID-19 pandemic